 Q: Am I required to file an annual Delaware tax return?

-A: Resident individuals must file an annual return, even if no tax is due.
+A: Resident individuals and resident businesses must file an annual return, even if no tax is due.
 Non-resident individuals who have income earned in Delaware that is not subject to employer withholding must file an annual return.
-Non-resident individuals who conduct business in Delaware must file an annual return even if no tax is due.
+Non-resident individuals and non-resident businesses who conduct business in Delaware must file an annual return even if no tax is due.

 Q: How do I file an Extension?